AnyPereira/AnyPereira/README.md

 My name is Any and
 - 🔭 I'm a backend developer
-- 🌱 I'm learning a little more about Java 8
+- 🌱 Venturing into the Java world
-- 📚 I like to study
+- 📚 I like to study.
+Learning is always the secret!

 ![Mygit](https://user-images.githubusercontent.com/55221912/88727767-9cdd9e00-d106-11ea-8ac9-d8bd01722a1b.png)